subhamsingh07/X-O_Game/README.md

 # X-O_Game
+Its my first project.....
-Its a single activity android game for local mutiplayer.
+<br />Its a single activity android game for local mutiplayer.
-It is a normal Tic Tac Toe game designed by me.
+<br />It is a normal Tic Tac Toe game designed by me.
-Follow me for such more updates
+<br />Follow me for such more updates.....